-He remained chairman of the liaison committee with developing countries (CLIDON) since 1986.
+He has remained chairman of the liaison committee with developing countries (CLIDON) since 1986.
 He is also the first scientist in the country to be inducted into the Satellite Hall of Fame Washington in a ceremony organized by the Society of Satellite Professionals International.

 In addition, he was also inducted into the Hall of Fame by the International Aeronautical Federation in Mexico.
 Udupi Rao was elected as the chairman at the 30th International Antarctic Treaty Consultative Committee meeting held in April 2007.
 He was also a co-chairman of the National Center for Antarctic and Ocean Research Goa.

 He was also the first chairman of Prasar Bharati.
 Apart from this, Udupi Rao was an honorary doctorate of more than 21 universities in India, including the oldest university in Europe, the University of Bologna.

 Professor Udupi Rao held many other positions.
 Here are the names of some positions

 - Chancellor, Babasaheb Bhimrao Ambedkar University, Lucknow.

 - Member, Central Board of Directors, Reserve Bank of India.

 - Additional Director, Bharatiya Reserve Bank Note Mudran Private Ltd., Bangalore.

 - Chairman, Governing Council of Indian Institute of Tropical Meteorology, Pune.